-DC Summer Session allows students to earn 3 W&M credits through a 5-week hybrid course of mostly online classwork with four consecutive evenings sessions in DC.
-The flexibilty allows students to take the online classwork from anywhere!
+DC Summer Session allows students to earn three W&M credits through a 5-week hybrid course of mostly online classwork with four consecutive evenings sessions in DC.
+The flexibility allows students to take the online classwork from anywhere!

-DC Summer Session classes will be a "hybrid" model with four weeks of online classwork that can be taken from anywhere.
-The in-person DC componet is four consecutive evening sessions that will consist of speakers and networking.
+DC Summer Session classes are a "hybrid" model with four weeks of online classwork that can be taken from anywhere.
+The in-person DC component is four consecutive evening sessions that will consist of speakers and networking.

 In-person evening session are held at The W&M Washington Center, located in the Carnegie Endowment for International Peace Building at 1779 Massachusetts Avenue, NW Suite #705 in the Dupont Circle area of downtown Washington.
 The Center is located about one block from Dupont Circle South Metro entrance on Massachusetts Avenue in downtown Washington DC.

 Grades are awarded in the DC Summer Session like any course on campus.
 As on campus, students may NOT take Summer courses pass/fail.
 In addition, all policies and regulations contained in the Rights and Responsibilities, the Student Code of Conduct, and the Administration of Student Life Policies sections of the William & Mary Student Handbook apply to all W&M summer courses.